GOTSYS.CONF(5) File Formats Manual GOTSYS.CONF(5)

 • ssh-rsa

 The key type must be followed by the base64-encoded public key.
-To avoid syntax errors the base64 string might need to be wrapped in quotes.

 The optional comment is not used for anything, but may be convenient for the user to identify the key.